 The problem with tension is, if left unchecked, it can really escalate and cause a lot of damage eventually forcing the pianist to stop playing.
-Stiff wrists, high shoulders, uncomfortable inflexible arm positions and inefficient fingers are just a few of the frequent sights I have seen.
-There are many ways to stop pupils suffering in this way but it does take time to banish embedded habits, especially in older players.
+Stiff wrists, high shoulders, uncomfortable inflexible arm positions and inefficient fingers are just a few of the frequent sights one might encounter.
+There are numerous ways to stop pupils suffering in this way, but it does take time to banish embedded habits, especially in older players.

 Good technical grounding is vital in piano playing but many students find themselves ill-equipped and it is difficult to compensate years later.
 Excessive practising when technique is not fully developed or is lacking in some areas definitely does more harm than good.
 It is better to practice little and often allowing your muscles and you mind to rest.

 To make progress with your piano playing you need to find a teacher who really understands how to deal with tension problems and can show you how to apply this to all areas of piano study from scales and studies to your exam pieces.
-There are many teachers who use Yoga and other types of relaxation methods in their lessons which may be helpful.
+There are teachers who use Yoga and other types of relaxation methods in their lessons which may be helpful.
 Alexander technique is also very good for helping muscle relaxation.
-Always spend time researching a prospective teacher before you start lessons (a topic I discuss at length in my recently revised and republished book, So you want to play the piano? published by Alfred Music.)
+Always spend time researching a prospective teacher before you start lessons.
+This is a topic I discuss at length in my recently revised and republished book, So you want to play the piano? published by Alfred Music.